QuinnEbert/fastping/README.md

 www.synchresis.net

+## Looking for Binary Download?
+Head on over to the "Releases" on the right-hand side of this GitHub page

 ## Program Purpose
 The purpose of this program is to allow Windows users access to a single-executable CLI ping tool that runs in current conhost thread and can run bulk pings in intervals less than 1 second.
 It **_DOES_** support flood ping (zero ms delay), even as a normal user.
 This code **_DOES_** also work properly on macOS and Linux and PyInstaller should allow single portable binaries to be produced for both as well (that wasn't fully tested).
 And, yes, fastping *does* work in many web-based RMM CLI sessions (tested specifically with Ninja RMM!)